 My residency is under-way.
-This morning a Move One immigration coordinator came and picked me up at our serviced apartment at 8:30am for my medical examination.
-The medical examination is one of the first steps of the immigration application.
+This morning a Move One immigration coordinator came and picked me up at our serviced apartment at 8:30am for my Medical Fitness tests.
+The medical examination is one of the first steps of the immigration application and it is a screening service for infectious diseases (HIV, HBV, TB, and syphilis).
 I was a bit unsure about what to expect so for all of you future UAE residents, this is what it entailed.

 With all my documents already organised by the very organised Move One coordinator, I needed absolutely nothing.
 She had all applications filled out and my passport in hand so all I had to think about was myself (and my Costa coffee).

 The air conditioned car was waiting at my front door to take the two of us to the VIP section of the immigration state medical centre.
 We had no set appointment but she did specify that if we got to the clinic before 9am then we would get our results the same day – as quickly as 4 hours later.